 f) Deliberate attack on the employer’s tangible or intangible assets.

-(1) This Employment Code has been duly approved in accordance with section 9, subsection 1, letter b) of the Higher Education Act by the MU Academic Senate on 3 November 2014.
+(2) This Employment Code was approved in accordance with Section 9 paragraph 1 letter b) clause 3 of the Act by the Academic Senate of Masaryk University on 4 November 2019.

-(2) This Employment Code has been negotiated and approved by the Masaryk University coordinating union committee on 18 September 2014.
+(3) This Employment Code was discussed and approved by the University and College Trade Union – Masaryk University coordinating committee – on 12 August 2019.

-(4) This Employment Code enters into force on the day of registration with the Ministry of Education, Youth and Sports.
+(4) In accordance with Section 36 paragraph 4 of the Act, this Employment Code shall enter into force as of the day of registration with the Ministry of Education, Youth and Sports.

 (5) This Employment Code shall enter into effect as of 1 January 2020.